British Railway Modelling: History

 The magazine was launched in 1993 issue and the first editor was David Brown, an experienced journalist with a passion for model railways.
 Initially the use of colour throughout the magazine was a key selling point when many other magazines were predominantly printed in black and white.
 The magazine covered areas traditionally covered by the established model railway press, such as layouts, weathering, kit building and scratch building.

 From the outset, the magazine featured minority scales and standards.
 The premier issue had an EM gauge layout on its cover and by its fourth issue featured a 2mm Finescale on the cover, Helsby, Tumill & Haddon, very much a minor scale.
 Other minority and finer scale standards were featured from the outset too.
 The magazine also had many well known modellers within the hobby, featuring from its early issues such as Jack Ray, first chairman of the Gauge O Guild and owner of the well known Crewchester garden railway, and David Jenkinson.

-There was a definite lean towards high quality modelling and prototype information within BRM but it has also covered the collectable end of the hobby too.
-For instance BRM featured for many years The Chronicle of Lock's Siding, written by the Reverend Alan Cliff and was the longest running continuous monthly series by a freelance writer in the history of the world's model railway press.
+While leaning towards coverage of high quality modelling and prototype information, BRM has also covered the collectable end of the hobby.
+BRM featured for many years The Chronicle of Lock's Siding, written by the Reverend Alan Cliff and was the longest running continuous monthly series by a freelance writer in the history of the world's model railway press.

 John Emerson followed David Brown as editor, Brown remaining as Managing Editor for a number of years.
 After Emerson stepped down after many years, Ben Jones took over but left as editor in early 2017 to join the model railway manufacturer, Heljan.
 He was succeeded by Andy McVittie and then Debbie Wood as 'Brand Content Editor' across Warners' portfolio of magazines, websites, email newsletters and exhibitions.
-The BRM staff team includes Andy York and Phil Parker.
+The BRM staff team includes Steven Draper and Phil Parker.

 The magazine is published every four weeks, with new volumes commencing with the April edition.